 - Students who take BIOL 300 BioDiversity may not count BIOL 303 Animal Biology and/or BIOL 304 Plant Biology toward any biology major requirement.

 - BIOL 308 Foundations of Ecology and Evolution meets the writing intensive requirement for this major.
 Transfer students who have transferred in BIOL 308 Foundations of Ecology and Evolution but did not meet the writing intensive requirement may take MLAB 300 Science Writing to meet the writing intensive requirement.

 - BIOL 493 Honors Research in Biology, BIOL 495 Directed Studies in Biology, and BIOL 497 Special Problems in Biology do not satisfy the requirements of the BA degree which state that students must complete at least one upper division course that includes a laboratory.
 The courses do, however, count as non-laboratory electives.
 The total limit for BIOL 493 Honors Research in Biology, BIOL 495 Directed Studies in Biology and BIOL 497 Special Problems in Biology combined is 3 credits toward 32 credits for the BA.

-Students majoring in biology who wish to pursue a career teaching secondary school may consider applying for the Curriculum and Instruction Undergraduate Certificate offered by the College of Education and Human Development as an option in seeking an initial Virginia teaching license.
+Students majoring in biology who wish to pursue a career teaching secondary school may consider applying for the Secondary Education - Biology (6-12) Undergraduate Certificate offered by the College of Education and Human Development as an option in seeking an initial Virginia teaching license.